alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 Any Five Pebbles facility grounds regions are invalid values for this setting.

 ## Items
-### Keys
+### Fixed warp keys
 As with karma gates, most warp points have a key which is required to use it.
 There are several exceptions which do not require keys:
 * All dynamic warp points, including the semi-permanent ones created in The Throne.
-* All warps leaving a rotted Five Pebbles facility grounds region.
+* All warps leaving a permarotted region (except Outer Rim to Daemon).
 * The warp from Daemon to Shattered Terrace.

-Spinning Top warps also have keys (except for the encounter in the rotted regions).
+Spinning Top warps also have keys (except for the encounter in the BWP regions).
 Spinning Top does not appear if the key is not collected.

+### Dynamic warp keys
+For some values of `normal_dynamic_warp_behavior` (see below), dynamic warp keys may be placed in the item pool.
+The keys may make the corresponding region either a valid source or a valid target for a dynamic warp.

 ### Ripple
 Twelve progressive Ripple items are placed in the pool rather than being awarded by visiting Spinning Top.